HaleyKwok/University-Academic-Management-System/README.md

 - **Section to Classroom**: Many-to-One (A classroom can host many sections, but each section is held in one classroom).
 - **Section to Time Slot**: Many-to-One (A time slot can accommodate many sections, but each section occurs during one specific time slot).
 - **Prereq to Course**: Many-to-One (A course can have many prerequisites, but each prerequisite relation points to one specific course).
+- **Grading Components**: Many-to-One (A course can have multiple grading components, but each component is associated with one course).